molpopgen/fwdpy11/doc/pages/softselection.rst

 migration.
 The challenge arises when we have multiple demes, nonzero selfing rates in one or more of them, and nonzero migration.

-The challenge is due to the fact that, right now, we consider the migration matrix elements to be the probability of migration from deme `r` into deme `c`, multiplied by the current size of deme `r`.
+The challenge is due to the fact that  we consider the migration matrix elements to be the probability of migration from deme `r` into deme `c`, multiplied by the current size of deme `r`.
 Here, `r` and `c` mean `row` and `column`.